Kings of Israel #4

 It takes many generations for us to mature beyond engaging with these heathen nations that get their power and influence from Egypt which is the world.
 Let’s look further at the details that Chronicles gives us of the Egyptian invasion.

 2Ch 12:6 Whereupon the princes of Israel and the king humbled themselves; and they said, The LORD is righteous.

 2Ch 12:7 And when the LORD saw that they humbled themselves, the word of the LORD came to Shemaiah, saying, They have humbled themselves; therefore I will not destroy them, but I will grant them some deliverance; and my wrath shall not be poured out upon Jerusalem by the hand of Shishak.

-Grace and judgment are the fiery trials the Lord puts us through which are done to humble us and bring us to repent of our carnal and worldly mindset.
+Grace and judgment and all the fiery trials the Lord puts us through are done to humble us and bring us to repent of our carnal and worldly mindset.
 The Lord is doing this scourging, so we will stop our disobedience and return to Him.

-2Ch 7:14 If My people who are called by My name will humble themselves, and pray and seek My face, and turn from their wicked ways, then I will hear from heaven, and will forgive their sin and heal their land
+2Ch 7:14 If My people who are called by My name will humble themselves, and pray and seek My face, and turn from their wicked ways, then I will hear from heaven, and will forgive their sin and heal the

 1Pe 5:6 Humble yourselves therefore under the mighty hand of God, that he may exalt you in due time: